 This sport was new to Northwest Florida then and only one person was successfully Fly Fishing to swimming fish at the time.
 I gave him a call to book a day and he assured me that these Panahandle fish pound fly’s regularly.

-I’ve fished as an angler under guides all over the Gulf and I know how it can be to be yelled at for missing a shot or not seeing the fish right away.
+I have fly fished as an angler under guides all over the Gulf and I know how it can feel to be yelled at for missing a shot or not seeing the fish right away.
 That is not how things work on my boat.
-A day on the water with me will consist of instruction, encouragement, and a mutual love for the wonderful opportunity we share in spending a day full of fun, laughter, and monster fish in some of the most pristine areas the south east has to offer.
+A day on the water with me will consist of instruction, encouragement, and adventure.
+Comradery and mutual respect for the wonderful opportunity we have to spend the day full of fun, laughter, and monster fish will be the goal.
+We will fly fish in some of the most pristine areas the south east has to offer.
 I really enjoy letting other people share in my passion for the flats and take great joy in teaching this art I have grown so fond of.
 Creating lifetime friendships and memories is my vision for Salted Flats Fly Fishing and I look forward to hearing from you.